 I have served around the world, in South Korea, Iraq and Afghanistan, as well as in the United States, in New Jersey, Frederick, Maryland and inside the beltway.
 My jobs have varied as much as the places I have served, from helping Servicemembers with their legal issues, to advising on ethics, serving as a military and federal prosecutor, and most recently as a procurement law specialist, litigating on behalf the Army and then teaching procurement and fiscal law at the Army’s JAG School.
 It has been a wonderful career so far, and will continue to be for many years to come, I am sure.

 While working and living in so many places has been a great experience, I am happy to call Gaithersburg home.
 I can think of no better place to raise a family!
-Settling here has given me the opportunity to finally get involved in my community, as part of my HOA, actively participating as a member of the Brown Station Elementary School PTA, and as a member of the city’s Transportation Committee.
-I love being involved, and it is that passion that I will carry with me to the city council.
+Settling here has given me the opportunity to finally get involved in my community, as part of my HOA, actively participating as a member of the Brown Station Elementary School PTA, and currently on the city council.
+I love being involved, and it is this passion that I bring to my work for the city and its residents.

 I became interested in Gaithersburg Municipal government in 2013, after voting in my first city election.
 It was unfathomable to me that a city of 65,000 residents could have an uncontested election.
 Not that I have anything against those who ran, but it just struck me that in a city of this size there were not more choices on the ballot.
 Soon thereafter, I decided to become more involved with my community, running for and being elected to serve as the President of the Watkins Mill Town Center Homeowners Association.
 I had made up my mind to run for city council to give the residents of Gaithersburg another choice, when then-Mayor Katz was elected to the county council, and then-council member Jud Ashman was selected to serve as mayor.
 When the city called for candidates to fill Jud’s seat, I decided to step up to the plate in 2015, and am running again now, in 2019.